FAFSA Workshop (for 12th graders)

-To make it easier on you, BEAM has set up two dates to help you fill out your FAFSA.
+To make it easier on you, BEAM has set up multiple dates to help you fill out your FAFSA.
 Feel free to bring a family member to help you answer questions about family finances (see below for the list of things to bring).

 WHEN AND WHERE?

 When: Saturdays in October (Oct 5, 12, 19, 26), from 2pm-5pm